 25. Organize a BIA holiday marketing campaign

-If you have a physical store, consider rallying the other businesses in your neighborhood to combine efforts on a holiday marketing campaign.
+If you have a physical store, a great holiday promotion idea for small businesses is combining efforts with your neighbors on a holiday marketing campaign.
 Try a Main Street bingo card, collaborations with other brands, a scavenger hunt, or a “doors open” event with special hours and activities.

-26. Host an in-store holiday shopping event for loyal customers
+26. Host an in-store event for loyal customers

 Open late for your loyal local customers and invite them into your space for an exclusive event with food, music, and sale items.

 Plant shop Hi Cacti runs an annual in-store holiday event every year, with in-person activities and cocktails for the community and sales on specific products.